No. 2 seed Oregon advances with 101-73 win over Minnesota - Philly

 It was the 11th straight victory for the Ducks, who are headed to the round of 16 for the second straight season.
 Last year they went to the Elite Eight for the first time in program history.

 Ionescu was just short of her second straight and 11th career triple-double.
-A sophomore, Ionescu holds the all-time NCAA record for triple doubles.
+A sophomore, Ionescu holds the career NCAA record for triple-doubles.

 Fellow sophomore Ruthy Hebard finished with 22 points and 10 rebounds for the Ducks, who led by as many as 34 points.
 Ionescu went to the bench with 8:31 left in the game and Oregon up by 30.

+"The ball went through the basket today for me," Ionescu said.
+"It was just kind of in the flow of the game.
+People were getting me the ball in position for me to score, which was nice to see, and then Ruthy played well inside.
+I was getting her the ball and vice versa."

-With her fourth assist of the game, Ionescu broke the Pac-12 single season record of 278, set by Arizona's Brenda Pantoja in the 1995-96 season.
+With her fourth assist of the game, Ionescu broke the Pac-12 single-season record of 278, set by Arizona's Brenda Pantoja in the 1995-96 season.
+She finished the game with 284.

 Carlie Wagner led the Golden Gophers with 20 points.
 Oregon's 101 points were the most Minnesota had given up all year.